-Louise joined Perpetuity Research in 2016 as our Business Assistant.
-She completed her Degree in Events Management at Canterbury Christ Church University and is now expanding her skills with Perpetuity in Business and Events.
-This year she worked on all eight OSPAs events and attended the UK AND US events.
-She upgraded the database systems for the OSPAs and is now starting to run the first UK Thought Leadership Summit for the OSPAs.
+Hannah joined Perpetuity Research in 2018 as our Business Assistant.
+She completed her Degree in Human Geography at Newcastle University and is now expanding her skills with Perpetuity in Business and Events.
+This year she attended the UK event in March and is helping set up all eight OSPAs events internationally.
+She is working on expanding the OSPAs to even more countries worldwide.

 Sarah Webb has been a social research and evaluation consultant since 1995.
 Sarah has completed a number of significant projects, for Government departments, local authorities, and national umbrella organisations mainly involving the criminal justice service, substance misuse and mental health.
 Sarah has been involved in a number of national evaluations including the Challenge and Support Programme (DCSF), the Youth Inclusion Programme (YJB) and the DNA Database Expansion Programme (Home Office).
 She was also a member of the senior management team for the MOJ/ YJB flagship project, the Juvenile Cohort Study.
 Most recently, Sarah’s work has largely been focussed in the areas of policing, organised crime, illegal immigration, youth crime and anti social behaviour, education and inclusion and railway suicides.
 Sarah’s particular area of expertise is in qualitative research and evaluation and she has considerable experience of overall project design, developing questionnaires, conducting interviews, facilitating focus group, analysing qualitative data using software packages such as NVivo and MaxQDA and report drafting including published research papers.